ossf/tac/process/README.md

 # I. Overview

-This document describes the Open Source Security Foundation (OpenSSF) life cycle process for Technical Initiatives, inclusive of Working Groups, Projects, and Special Interest Groups (SIG).
+This document describes the Open Source Security Foundation (OpenSSF) lifecycle process for Technical Initiatives (TI) which include Working Groups (WG), Projects (developing code or specifications), and Special Interest Groups (SIG).

 The authority that governs this process is as follows:

-The parent organizational structure grants governance to the downward in the organizational structure.
+The parent organizational structure grants governance to the downward entity in the organizational structure.
 In turn the receiving Working Group, Project, or SIG reports health, participation, outcomes, statuses, etc up the chain.

 ```mermaid
 flowchart TD